Quality Assurance and Compliance

 A Way of WorkThe Quality Assurance section of the Bureau of Grants Administration and Compliance is responsible for the design, development, implementation and evaluation of a comprehensive system of quality assurance including monitoring.
-The role of the Quality Assurance System is to assure financial accountability, program quality and regulatory compliance.
+The role of the Quality Assurance and Compliance System is to assure financial accountability, program quality and regulatory compliance.
 As stewards of federal and state funds, it is incumbent upon the Division to monitor the use of federal funds and regulatory compliance of providers on a regular basis.
-With over 200 agencies and over 400 grants and contracts, the focus of the Quality Assurance System is the programs operating under the Adult Education and Family Literacy Act of 1998 (AEFLA) and the Perkins Act of 2006 (Perkins IV).
-An integral part of the Quality Assurance Process is to identify internal systems changes that may contribute to more effective and efficient operations.
+With over 200 agencies and over 400 grants and contracts, the focus of the Quality Assurance and Compliance System is the programs operating under the Adult Education and Family Literacy Act (AEFLA), Workforce Innovation and Opportunity Act of 2014 (WIOA), and the Perkins Act of 2006 (Perkins IV).
+An integral part of the Quality Assurance and Compliance Process is to identify internal systems changes that may contribute to more effective and efficient operations.

 Purpose of Monitoring

-The purpose of monitoring is to identify the specific areas in which a provider is in compliance or non-compliance with federal law and regulations, state statutes and rules, and OMB Circulars.
+The purpose of monitoring is to identify the specific areas in which a provider is in compliance or non-compliance with federal law and regulations, state statutes and rules Uniform Grant Guidance (UGG), Federal Register Part III, Office of Management and Budget (OMB) 2 CFR Chapter I, Chapter II, Part 200, et al. Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Final Rule.
 The timely identification of non-compliance provides a framework to make changes that are expected to result in programs becoming more efficient and effective.
-However, a comprehensive and multi-dimensional Quality Assurance System is a foundation for continuous improvement of services and systems both internally and externally.
+However, a comprehensive and multi-dimensional Quality Assurance and Compliance System is a foundation for continuous improvement of services and systems both internally and externally.
 Our commitment to excellence supports accountability, collaboration, targeted technical assistance, continuous improvement and positive systemic change.

-A Quality Assurance Advisory Council was established for Career and Technical Education and Adult Education and Family Literacy programs.
-The Advisory Councils participated in the review of the Quality Assurance System.
+A Quality Assurance and Compliance Advisory Council was established for Career and Technical Education and Adult Education and Family Literacy programs.
+The Advisory Councils participated in the review of the Quality Assurance and Compliance System.
 The two separate entities addressed the systems, program content and fiscal protocols.
 Stakeholder involvement will also be solicited through focus groups by conducting periodic conference calls with statewide representatives to address single topics.

 Research State and National Trends